yaroslaff/a2conf/README.md

-a2conf is CLI utilities and python module to work with apache2 config files.
+a2conf is CLI utilities and python module to read/write apache2 config files.

-For all examples we will use file [example.conf](https://gitlab.com/yaroslaff/a2conf/raw/master/examples/example.conf) which is available `examples/example.conf`.
-Use `export PYTHONPATH=.` to use module if it's not installed.

 # Installation
 Usual simple way: